SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 </div>

 <p align="center" text-align="center">
-Early results on the mistral model, the decop auroc score was taken from the decop paper, where it was tested on the full dataset.
+Early results on the mistral model, the De-Cop auroc score was taken from the De-Cop paper, where it was tested on the full dataset.
 The tests for our method are on a random 500 item sample.
 </p>

-Some possible confounding factors include, that we didnt yet get a chance to rerun decop on the subset we used, so its possible (although unlikely to effect to such a significant degree) that the subset of 500 we chose was harder than the dataset as a whole.
-We will release further tests on Decop and our method as we do them.
+Some possible confounding factors include that we didn't yet get a chance to rerun De-Cop on the subset we used, so its possible (although unlikely to effect to such a significant degree) that the subset of 500 we chose was harder than the dataset as a whole.
+We will release further tests on De-Cop and our method as we do them.

 ### Important Notes on Results
-- At this point in testing only one model (Mamba 1.4b) was extensively tested; results may differ on bigger models as indicated with the decop test and more testing needs to be done.
+- At this point in testing only one model (Mamba 1.4b) was extensively tested; results may differ on bigger models as indicated with the De-Cop test and more testing needs to be done.
 - We didn't yet have a chance to test most methods.

 ## Apendix: Alternate Methods